Innovation at work

 The five pillars of the housing crisis

 Why Tiny House Villages?
 When we looked into why housing and the cost of living was becoming so unaffordable for people we discovered what we now call the five pillars of the housing crisis.
 Each of these pillars contribute to rising house prices and increase both the difficulty for people getting onto the housing ladder in the first place, plus the ongoing repayments required to own the property.
 It is this combination that traps people as life long slaves to the debt that forces them to remain in a job they hate, doing work they don't want to do.
-Whilst many companies, organisations and even the government have tried to tackle the housing crisis by focussing on just one pillar, we believe tiny house villages can topple all five pillars.
+Whilst many companies, organisations and even the government have tried to tackle the housing crisis by focussing on just one pillar, we believe tiny house villages and community living can topple all five pillars.

 The cost of land has increased significantly.

 By purchasing land as a group the cost per person is dramatically reduced.

 Construction costs are through the roof.

 The cost to build a tiny house is a lot cheaper due to the smaller footprint.